 Graph Elements

-The graphical diagram is made up of Nodes and Arrows.
-The information represented by the Nodes and Arrows (and their supporting text) can vary depending upon the current settings in the diagram's fly-out palette (see page 47).
+The graphical diagram is made up of nodes and arrows.
+The information represented by the nodes, arrows, and their supporting text, can vary depending upon the current settings in the diagram fly-out palette (see page 47).

 Nodes